easyddb/bibdk_subject_hierarchy/README.md

 bibdk_subject_hierarchy
 =======================

-Create a subjects hierachy with cql queries for OpenSearch
+Create a subjects hierarchy with cql queries for OpenSearch